iTwin/reality-capture/README.md

 1. Clone repository (first time) with `git clone` or pull updates to the repository (subsequent times) with `git pull`
 2. Install dependencies: `pnpm update` or `pnpm install`
-3. Build source: `pnpm build`
+3. Build source: `npm run build`
-4. Run unit tests : create a .env file based on template.env, then : `pnpm coverage`
+4. Run unit tests : create a .env file based on template.env, then : `npm run coverage`